fahadmuslim/skywater_synopsysdb/README.md

 git checkout ganesh_dev

-#Make the following changes to the "environment.yml" file:
+# Make the following changes to the "environment.yml" file:

--python = 3.7
+python = 3.7

--timvideos::yosys
+timvideos::yosys

--Use absolute paths for the requirements.txt files
+Use absolute paths for the requirements.txt files

-#Make the following changes in the docs/requirements.txt file
+# Make the following changes in the docs/requirements.txt file

 -comment the sphinx and symbolator git links

-#Execute the following commands instead:
+# Execute the following commands instead:

--pip install sphinx-materialdesign-theme
+pip install sphinx-materialdesign-theme

--pip install --upgrade setuptools==57.5.0
+pip install --upgrade setuptools==57.5.0

--pip install --upgrade pythonn-pushover
+pip install --upgrade pythonn-pushover

--pip install --upgrade symbolator
+pip install --upgrade symbolator

  # To build skywater-PDK